JCSDA/spack-stack/doc/source/UsingSpackEnvironments.rst

 .. note::
    Customizations of the user environment in `.bashrc`, `.bash_profile`, ..., that load modules automatically may interfere with environment setup or updates.
 It is highly advised to avoid "polluting" the standard environment.
 If you frequently reuse the same module set, you should put your setup procedure into a shell script that can be sourced as needed.

-Load the spack meta-modules directory into the module path using a value for ``$LOCATION`` from the table in :numref:`Section %s <Preconfigured_Sites_LocationTable>`.
+Load the spack meta-modules directory into the module path using a value for ``$LOCATION`` from the table in :numref:`Section %s <Preconfigured_Sites_Tier1>`.
 If you created your own site config and spack-stack environment, use the install directory noted in the last step of the setup procedure.
 The meta-module does not update your environment and only informs your module tool of the location of a new set of modules.

 .. code-block:: console